TheDarkUndoing/passwordDB/README.md

 # passwordDB
-Currently a database builder for the Collection password leak Eventually going to be a full web application
+Currently a database builder for the Collection password leak.
+Eventually going to be a full web application.

 ## Prerequisite
 - [MongoDB 3.8+](https://www.mongodb.com/download-center/community)